vahidkianfar/BowlingKata-TDD/README.md

-## This project is not completed yet (I will refactor the whole project and add more unit test)
+## This project is working but is not completed yet (I will refactor the whole project and add more unit test)

 ### Problem Description